 As an organisation, we support BEN, the automotive charity, through payroll giving and supporting their Christmas event.
-We also hold charity events to raise funds and BEN is the charity supported by the Annual Dinner raffle.
-As an organisation the IMI also donates to other local community, charity and school events.
-Including all activities, the IMI and its staff contributed £33,969 to charities last year.
+We also hold charity events to raise funds and BEN is the charity supported by the Annual Dinner raffle, which due to national lockdown restrictions did not go ahead in this financial year.